 "This is a coming of age story like no other... a book you can quite happily read over and over again." -- S.J.
 Budd of Come and Behold My Dark World

 "The first full length novel from Kiste comes out of the gate swinging...
 These are people and circumstances that feel so relevant and familiar the desperation leaps from the page to hold you hostage clear to the end.
 This book is a deft mix of science fiction and weird horror and worth every minute you spend in this warped little town." -- Signal Horizon

 "... a startlingly original first novel from an author with a steady and powerful voice.
 The risks it takes in developing its themes are fresh and original and pay off handsomely." -- Morgan Crooks, author and reviewer at Ancient Logic

 Featured as part of Library Journal's Fear Not cover story!
-For reviews, check out Cemetery Dance, Andrea Blythe, GeeklyInc, We Who Walk Here, Walk Alone, Black Static, High Fever Books, Horror After Dark, Monster Librarian, Speculative Chic, The Beauty and Her Reads, Hellnotes, Bark at the Ghouls, Ink Heist, Red Lace Reviews, Signal Horizon, Booklist, Hellnotes, The Horror Fiction Review, The Misadventures of a Reader, Sci-Fi and Scary, Ladies of Horror Fiction, Glenn Rolfe, Errant Dreams, Shelf Stalker, RA for All, Ancient Logic, and Come and Behold My Dark World!
+For reviews, check out Night Worms, Cemetery Dance, It's a Jumble, Andrea Blythe, GeeklyInc, We Who Walk Here, Walk Alone, Black Static, High Fever Books, Horror After Dark, Monster Librarian, Speculative Chic, The Beauty and Her Reads, Hellnotes, Bark at the Ghouls, Ink Heist, Red Lace Reviews, Signal Horizon, Booklist, Hellnotes, The Horror Fiction Review, The Misadventures of a Reader, Sci-Fi and Scary, Ladies of Horror Fiction, Glenn Rolfe, Errant Dreams, Shelf Stalker, RA for All, Ancient Logic, and Come and Behold My Dark World!
 Also, featured on Glenn Rolfe's Best Book Covers of 2018 list!

 You can also add The Rust Maidens to your bookshelf at Goodreads!